zeroinfinity03/KnowFlow/README.md

 ### RAG Mode
 1. Toggle RAG mode
-2. Upload documents
+2. Upload documents (PDF, DOCX, TXT, etc.) or CSV files
 3. Ask questions about the documents
+4. For CSV files, use natural language to analyze and visualize data

 ### Live Drawing
 1. Click the pencil icon
-2. Use drawing tools
+2. Use drawing tools on the canvas
-3. Speak to get AI assistance
+3. Speak to get AI assistance in real-time
+4. Receive voice feedback from the AI assistant

 ### Visual Q&A
 1. Click the video icon
 2. Allow camera and microphone access
-3. Ask questions about what you see
+3. Ask questions about what you see in the camera
-4. Get voice responses
+4. Get voice responses with detailed analysis